 - In the manga, transformations usually take up a single panel, implying instantaneous transformations.

 - It was made clear in the Death Busters arc that the sailors avoid transforming in front of the enemy, not because they could be attacked during it, but because it's one of the few ways the evil ones could learn their secret identities.
-However, in The Nineties anime they do so recklessly at least twice (imagine the looks on the alien duo's faces when they saw their school friend Usagi transform into Sailor Moon right in front of them; also, early on Usagi, Ami, and Rei fell right into Jedite's Batman Gambit by transforming to destroy phony police officers).
+However, in The Nineties anime they do so recklessly a number of times (imagine the looks on the alien duo's faces when they saw their school friend Usagi transform into Sailor Moon right in front of them; also, early on Usagi, Ami, and Rei fell right into Jedite's Batman Gambit by transforming to destroy phony police officers).

 - Dragon Ball Z has quite a reputation for this.
 After two decades of parody, most viewers expect at least five minutes of some guy glowing, getting bulkier, and going "AAAAARRGGGGHHHHH" with nobody doing anything about it besides commenting on how much stronger he's getting.
 In practice, powering up more "normal" attacks tended to go exactly like this (especially as the series wore on), but really dramatic ones (the Spirit Bomb, infamously, was interrupted the first three times Goku tried to use it) and major transformations almost always had the enemy at least trying to disrupt them.
 Sometimes it worked, usually not.

 - A notable example of characters trying to subvert this and failing: in the Cell Saga, when Cell finally achieves his "Perfect" body, the transformation takes quite some time.
 Future Trunks immediately tries to destroy Cell, but the mere Battle Aura that the villain sheds during the metamorphosis is more than enough to protect him from any assaults.